 Note: A pipe cleaner or cleaning swab with a wood stick and compact wool tip (available from an electronics supply house) will be superior to household swabs.
 When working in a small area such as an AC outlet, this is critical.
 Loose strands of cotton may damage the AC outlet.
 Damage to an AC inlet or outlet due to cleaning is not covered under your warranty.
-If you damage an inlet or outlet in an attempt to clean it, you will be charged for the repair and you will be responsible for all shipping costs.
+If you damage an inlet or outlet in an attempt to clean it, you will be charged for the repair and you will be responsible for all overseas shipping costs - please use caution.